Hearing Testing for Preschoolers & Children

 What you need to know before we meet:

 ~ Your baby must be quiet during the test.
-Nursing is also favorable.
+Nursing or feeding is also favorable.

 ~ You will receive the results of the screening immediately.